boraoden/boraoden.github.io/_posts/2026-06-10-living-in-a-ghost-town-en.md

 hello there, hope everything is fine with you all.

-it has been a while, when i came for mandatory service to ceylanpınar, i was planning to write a few posts here, to have some kind of diary-series at the end but i didn't stop by to write much. here i am though now, having a shift tomorrow, an istanbul trip and kasabian concert at the weekend.  i will leave urfa soon, one or two months i suppose, hope not anylonger. here is way hotter than mersin, desert-like sun, believe me. i am happy that i installed the air conditioner before it's too late.
+it has been a while, when i came for mandatory service to ceylanpınar, i was planning to write a few posts here, to have some kind of diary-series at the end but i didn't stop by to write much. here i am though now, having a shift tomorrow, an istanbul trip and kasabian concert at the weekend.  i will leave urfa soon, one or two months i suppose, hope not any longer. here is way hotter than mersin, desert-like sun, believe me. i am happy that i installed the air conditioner before it's too late.

 when the rolling stones published their song, living in a ghost town, in pandemic, it made a lot sense but i think this song does not get the credit it deserves years after covid. i find it quite pretty and relevant to my current state of mind. this mandatory service i mentioned above made me see this little uncivilized corner of turkey full of ignorance, dirt, weird traditions and more.